Zhang-Ke-97/Gauss_Kanone/README.md

 # Gauss_Kanone

-Ideas: One Arduino for each stage.
-Arduinos communicate with each other via SPI Use state machine to control the behaviour of each stage and synchronise stages
+Ideas: use state machine to control the first stage of Gauss cannon.